 I’ve lived a life that doesn’t fit neatly into any container.
 It’s been full of adventure, missteps, windfalls, and having to borrow money to keep the lights on.
 Looking back, I somehow lived my bucket list without trying to.

-I share this because when people sit down with me — usually exhausted from trying to force their companies or their lives into a perfect straight line — they need to know they are talking to someone with a high capacity for reality, not another sterile framework.
+I share this because when people sit down with me — usually exhausted from trying to force their companies or their lives into a perfect straight line — they like to know they are talking to someone with a high capacity for reality, not someone who invented yet another sterile framework in a vacuum.

 The ability to hold a quiet, unbothered space for people doesn't come from a strategy.
 It comes from the things I survived, the moments of strange serendipity, and the times I had no choice but to drop the armor.